ti-community-infra/tichi/docs/en/plugins/tars.md

 ### How often will regular scans be performed?

-It is currently one hour, and will be adjusted later according to the number of warehouses used.
+It is currently one hour, and will be adjusted later according to the number of repositories used.